CarrieBrown/r-novice-gapminder-2/index.md

 > Files are organised in directories (folders).
 > Know how to access files not in the working directory by specifying the path.
 {: .prereq}
+> Basic introduction to R, as seen in the [core lesson](http://carriebrown.github.io/r-novice-gapminder)